 If the tooth is a permanent tooth, time is extremely crucial.
 Immediately stick the tooth back in the socket.
 Don’t worry about getting it in straight or having it turned backwards, just get it in the socket and immediately call your dentist.
 If you are uncomfortable placing the tooth in the socket, put it in a glass of milk and get your child to the dentist as quickly as possible.
 If the tooth is a baby tooth, do not put it in the socket because damage to the permanent tooth can occur.
 When in doubt, put the tooth in milk and contact us immediately.

-Your baby can start seeing the dentist any time after as the first tooth comes in up to three years old.
-Some children require a bit more time to be comfortable.
+We recommend scheduling your child’s first dental exam between 3 and 3 1/2 years old.
 If an area of concern is noticed, then schedule a “happy visit” for your child as soon as possible.

 Generally, if the child has stopped sucking his/her thumb by age five there is no permanent damage.
 However, if the child is a vigorous and constant thumb sucker, there can be moderate to severe movement of teeth and prevention of normal bone growth.